Income-Based Assisted Living

 DHAL Response to COVID-19

-Please check back for updated information as this situation evolves.
+Hello, DHAL Community.
+Please follow us on Facebook for the latest news and updates regarding DHAL’s COVID-19 response.
+Please check back often for updated information as this situation evolves.

 Can Residents Leave the Property?